Sitalobr/100-days-of-code/README.md

 ## Translations
 [português do Brasil](intl/pt-br/LEIAME.md)

-If you want to help by providing a translation of content/rules in the language you know, submit a pull request (or DM me on Twitter @ka11away), adding a sub-folder in the 'intl' folder with the files of the translation there.
+/*If you want to help by providing a translation of content/rules in the language you know, submit a pull request (or DM me on Twitter @ka11away), adding a sub-folder in the 'intl' folder with the files of the translation there.*/

 ## If you've decided to join: